MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-defender-office-365-pilot.md

 It's *important* to be aware of the precedence these protection policies take when applied and enforced, as [Order and precedence of email protection - Office 365](../office-365-security/how-policies-and-protections-are-combined.md) explains.

-The table below provides references and additional guidance for configuring and assigning custom protection policies:
+The table below provides references and more guidance for configuring and assigning custom protection policies:

 <br>